 Then I found the arts.
 Hardwired curiosity took structure in guides designed across the senses and I fell in love with deadline-driven, audience-centric deliverables.
-I built multi-dimensional manuals, led teams, and mounted professional theatre productions that tug at audience minds.
+I built multi-dimensional manuals, led creative teams, and mounted professional theatre productions that tug at audience emotions.

-Emboldened by storytelling and systems design, I stepped off the stage and into innovation strategy.
-These days I work in UX research to discover how folks' innate needs manifest into compelling and relevant solutions.
+Emboldened by storytelling and systems design, I finally stepped off the stage and into design strategy.
+These days I lead user experience research to help analytics teams work better together on and offline in the flurry emergence of big data and ai practices.

 And yes, I still read user manuals - but now I work to build intuitive worlds where we don’t need them.

 // Victory at the Vatican Hackathon!